rerun-io/rerun/rerun_py/README.md

 ## Development

 ℹ️ Note:
-- These instructions assume you're running from the `py-rerun` folder and have Python 3.7 or later available.
+- These instructions assume you're running from the `rerun_py` folder and have Python 3.7 or later available.
 - We make use of the [`just`](https://github.com/casey/just) command runner tool for repository automation.
 See [here](https://github.com/casey/just#installation) for installation instructions.

 ## Setup